SharanJaiswal/sboot/README.md

 We know, when we bootup our app in intellij, it runs "mvn spring-boot:run" which picks application.properties file by default.
 But if set the env variable such that when app bootUps, it picks prod profile.
 To do that, we provide env var "-Dspring-boot.run.profiles=prod".
 Or when we run the app, we can use command "mvn spring-boot:run -Dspring-boot.run.profiles=prod".
 Specifying env var for profile, will override the "spring.profiles.active" property, even if it is mentioned inside the application.properties file.
 See pom.xml also where <profile> annotation is present.
-We use @Profile("dev|aq|prod") over class to tell spring to only handle the class when active profile value matches with this annotation value.
+We use @Profile("dev|aq|prod") over class to tell spring to only handle the class and create its bean when active profile value matches with this annotation value.
 Otherwise, skip it.
 Also, we can provide multiple active profiles, separated by commas.
-In precedence order, last will be given more preference. eg, spring.profiles.active=prod,qa
+Although both are considered as active profiles, but in precedence order, last will be given more preference for first looking for property. eg, spring.profiles.active=prod,qa

 AOP(Aspect Oriented Programming): Helps to intercept the method invocation.
 To perform some task before and after the method.
 This way, focus is on business logic by handling boilerplate and repetitive code like logging, transaction mgmt, Security, etc.
 Aspect is a module to handle these repetitive or boilerplate code.
 Helps in achieving reusability, maintainability of code.

+Critical section: code segment where shared resources are being accessed and modified.
+Solution is achieved using transaction based on ACID principles.
+Atomicity: if any operation fails, entire txn rollbacks.
+Consistency: Before and after the trxn, the resource should be consistent even after failure.
+Isolation: individual txns are isolated in multi txn space.
+Durability: once txn is complete, data persist even in system crash.